XRPLF/xrpl-dev-portal/websocket_api.md

 | limit | Integer | (Optional, default varies) Limit the number of nodes to retrieve.
 The server is not required to honor this value. |
 | marker | (Not Specified) | Server-provided value to specify where to resume retrieving data from. |

-The `ledger` field is deprecated and should not be used.
+The `ledger` field is deprecated and may be removed without further notice.

 #### Response Format ####